brian14708/wh-briefings/presidential-actions/2021-01/2021-01-21-executive-order-a-sustainable-public-health-supply-chain.md

 date: '2021-01-21'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/21/executive-order-a-sustainable-public-health-supply-chain/
 published_time: 2021-01-21 16:30:06-05:00
-title: Executive Order on a Sustainable Public Health Supply Chain
+title: "Executive Order on a Sustainable Public Health Supply\_Chain"
 ---

 By the authority vested in me as President by the Constitution and the